mattermost/docs/source/administration/config-settings.rst

 Session length for mobile apps (days)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-She number of days from the last time a user entered their credentials to the expiry of the user's session on mobile apps.
+Set the number of days from the last time a user entered their credentials to the expiry of the user's session on mobile apps.

 After changing this setting, the new session length will take effect after the next time the user enters their credentials.